toralf/torutils/README.md

 before you start the script.
-To **append** the rules of this script onto the local _iptables_ rules (instead **overwrite** existing rules) comment out the `clearAll` call (line [229](ipv4-rules.sh#L229)).
+To **append** the rules of this script onto the local _iptables_ rules (instead **overwrite** existing rules) you've to comment out the `clearAll` call (line [229](ipv4-rules.sh#L229)).
 The script sets few _sysctl_ values (line [230](ipv4-rules.sh#L230)).
-Preferred is however to set those configs under _/etc/sysctl.d/_ outsite of the script.
+Those can be set permanently under _/etc/sysctl.d/_ outsite of this script.
 If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used, then comment out the `addHetzner` call (line [232](ipv4-rules.sh#L232)).

 ### Helpers

-Few scripts were made to fine tune the parameters of the rule set.
+Few scripts helps to fine tune the parameters of the rule set.
+[metrics.sh](./metrics.sh) exports data to Prometheus.
 [ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to the ORPort than a given limit ([example](./doc/ddos-inbound.sh.txt)).
 [hash-stats.sh](./hash-stats.sh) plots the distribution of timeout values of an iptables hash